We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 You can eat very soft foods after surgery, but avoid alcohol, caffeine, and smoking.
 You should also avoid using a straw.
 This can lead to complications.

 Most people fully recover from wisdom teeth surgery in three to four days.
-If your teeth were impacted or came in at an awkward angle, it could take a full week to recover.
+If your teeth were impacted or came in at an awkward angle, it could take a full week to recover and it is common for some patients to take up to 2 weeks to recover.

 The wound left behind after surgery won’t be completely healed for months, so you can still develop an infection weeks after surgery.
 Take care of yourself and pay attention to any signs of trouble.